 On the other hand, while all opinions may be valid this does not mean that all opinions are equally informed or useful.
-It can be a lot easier to sit back and criticise someone else's creation than it is to create something yourself, and it is not rare for criticism to form even without any rudimentary understanding of the difficulties inherent in producing whatever is being criticised.
+It is often much easier to sit back and criticise someone else's creation from the sidelines than it is to create something yourself, and it is not rare for criticism to form even without any rudimentary understanding of the difficulties inherent in producing whatever is being criticised.
 Anyone who's had to manage a "bigger picture" probably understands a lot better that being president can be a horrendous task, and there's much more to large-budget filmmaking than its acclaimed director.
-Whether the criticism is valid or not (especially if valid in some cases), it can be rather disheartening and grating for a creator to have their hard work casually and bluntly dismissed by someone with no experience of what it took to produce it, thus making this response at least understandable (if not exactly admirable).
-At the very least, informed criticism is usually aware of when genuine effort has (or has not) been made in trying to achieve something and is willing to at least that acknowledge that effort, even if it didn't pay off, rather than dismissing the entire thing out of hand.
+It should also be remembered that in many cases creative works are, at least in part, the creator's personal expression and thus something they're likely to be very close to and emotional about; whether the criticism is valid or not (especially if valid in some cases), it can be disheartening for a creator to have their hard work casually and bluntly dismissed by someone with no experience of what it took to produce it, thus making this response perhaps understandable, if not exactly admirable.
+At the very least, informed criticism is usually aware of when genuine effort has (or has not) been made in trying to achieve something and is willing to acknowledge that effort, even if it didn't pay off, rather than dismissing the entire thing out of hand.

-And this argument legitimately comes into play when someone actually is coming out and saying they could do better without producing any evidence to that effect; in such cases, it's not entirely unreasonable to ask them to put their money where their mouth is and pony up the goods.
+This argument legitimately comes into play when someone actually is coming out and saying they could do better without producing any evidence to that effect; in such cases, it's not unreasonable to ask them to put their money where their mouth is and pony up the goods.

 "Those who can, do; those who can't, criticize," is also a common variant.
 Compare Don't Like, Don't Read, when this trope is applied to Fan Fic, or Hire The Critic, which sometimes happens in order to test their challenge.
 Also compare He Panned It, Now He Sucks.
 An Older Than Radio example is Benjamin Disraeli's remark that the ranks of critics are drawn from those who have failed at literature and the arts.
 (Disraeli earned his living as a novelist.)

-A specific case, where Let's See YOU Do Better can be applied with impunity is when the critic claims "Everyone can do better" or something to the tune, directly claiming a group they could belong in, indeed can do better.
+A specific case where the trope can be applied with impunity is when the critic claims "Everyone can do better" or something to the tune, directly claiming a group they could belong in indeed can do better.

 The most feared response to this statement is "You wanna bet?"